Saturday, 23 November 2013

-Sofregit is the most important thing about Paella, says Javier, who is from
+Sofregit is the most important thing about Paella, says Javier, who is from Valencia and is very very proud about making it properly.

 Because Paella Valenciana can only be made one way, with only a few accepeted additions and perhaps substitutions.
 There are some things that must never be added.
 Pepper?
 No. Onions?
 No!
 Chorizo?
 Run for your life!!!
 Definitely NOT!!!